firavoyage/blogging/projects.md

 ### `eat`

-> breathe in the content overload
+> breathe in the infomation boom

 - features
   - control of your feed